alisw/alibuild/docs/reference.markdown

 ## Relocation

-aliBuild supports relocating binary packages so that the scratch space used for builds (*e.g.* `/build`) and the actual installation folder (*i.e.*
+bits supports relocating binary packages so that the scratch space used for builds (*e.g.* `/build`) and the actual installation folder (*i.e.*
 `/cvmfs/alice.cern.ch`) do not need to be the same.
 By design this is done automatically, and the user should not have to care about it.
 The procedure